What is dermaplaning?

-It’s different from dermabrasion, where an aesthetician or doctor uses a high-speed, rotating brush to exfoliate the skin.
-With dermaplaning, they use a scalpel or a tool called a dermatome.
-The doctor or aesthetician moves the dermatome, which looks like an electric razor, back and forth to scrape off the top layer of dead skin.
+It’s different from dermabrasion, where the esthetician uses a high-speed, rotating brush to exfoliate the skin.
+With dermaplaning, a scalpel or a tool called a dermatome is used.
+The esthetician moves the dermatome, which looks like an electric razor, back and forth to scrape off the top layer of dead skin.

 Benefits of Dermaplaning

 The exfoliation and hair removal can leave your skin brighter and smoother.
 The treatment may soften fine lines and wrinkles and ease hyperpigmentation, or uneven skin tone.
 It’s also used to treat deep acne scars.
 How well it works really depends on your skin type, tone, and medical history.